reachsrirams/openstack-scripts/README.md

    - If the node is of type compute, execute `sudo bash install.sh compute`
    - If the node is of type networknode, execute `sudo bash install.sh networknode`
    - If the node is of type allinone, execute `sudo bash install.sh allinone`
-   - **Note - during the installation of MariaDB, you will be required to enter DB password manually**
+   - **Note - during the installation of MariaDB, you will be required to setup DB password first time manually (for Ubunutu 14.04)**

 3. Configure OpenStack packages using `sudo bash configure.sh`.
 The **node type** is detected automatically.
    - If the node is of type controller, execute `sudo bash configure.sh`